Coupang: Rocket Delivery

 Rocket Delivery service is free for the Coupang Rocket membership subscribers, for whom delivery is free for all Rocket Delivery tagged products.
 Rocket Delivery is offered to non-subscribers if they purchase more than KRW4,990.
 It is estimated that 32% of Coupang users are subscribed.
 99.3% of Coupang Rocket Delivery orders are delivered within one day.

 Rocket Delivery service is possible via 200 warehouses that are approximately 20 million sq. ft across the country.
 Coupang's logistic centers store approximately 5.3 million types of products and they are stored by an efficient storage system called Random Stow Algorithm.
 About 1.7 million Rocket Delivery products are sent out from the logistic centers on a daily basis.

 Rocket Wow

 Rocket Wow, a paid subscription service, similar to Amazon Prime, costs users KRW 2,900 per month.
-On the 30th of Dec 2021, Coupang adjusted the membership fee to KRW 4,990 per month.
+On 30 December 2021, Coupang adjusted the membership fee to KRW 4,990 per month.
 The increased subscription service has applied to new subscribers.

 The features of Rocket Wow are: